top of page

 6. Military Service

-Military service is another job that can be difficult for autistic adults if they have trouble socializing and working within groups.
+Military service is another job that can be difficult for autistic adults if they have trouble working within groups.
 Additionally, the military requires individuals to complete tasks that may be challenging from a sensory perspective such as going into combat zones.

 7. Healthcare Worker